Restricted developments in partizan misere game theory: Prerequisites

-A number of additional definitions are required in order to discuss specific game universes in the sections to follow.
+A number of specific game universes are discussed in the sections to follow, and we will define them here.
 Firstly, we identify games where one or both players have no move: a {\em left end} is a position with no first move for Left (that is, $G$ with $G^{\lopt}=\emptyset$), a {\em right end} is a position with no first move for Right ($G^{\ropt}=\emptyset$), and an {\em end} is a position that is either a left end or a right end or both (the zero game).

 A left (right) end is called {\em dead} if each of its followers is also a left (right) end.
 Games in which every end follower is a dead end are called {\em dead-ending}.
 Figures 1 and 2 provide examples to illustrate these definitions.
 By definition, in dead-ending games, if Left has no move at some point, then Left will never have a move again.
 This is a natural property held by well-studied games such as hackenbush, domineering, and other so-called {\em placement} games (where players move by placing pieces on a board).
 The set of all dead-ending games is denoted $\mathcal{E}$ and has proven to be rich in interesting results for mis\`ere play.
 The set of all dead ends and sums of dead ends is denoted $\mathcal{E}_e$.